Yes, YOU can grow these in Florida!

 for zones 8b, 9a

-Juicy 3" peach much like the FlordaBest, but ripens about a week earlier, third to fourth week of April.
+FL BELLE is a juicy 3" peach much like the FlordaBest, but ripens about a week earlier, third to fourth week of April.
 Profusely flowers in early February.
 High yielding variety.

 Semi-clingstone